bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bennett.md

 **Geoffrey Bennett** was an English mathematician with wide interests including number theory, combinatorics and history.

 ### Mathematical Profile (Excerpt):
-* His mother was Selina Bennett born about 1837.
-* Geoffrey had a brother Norman J Bennett born in Clerkenwell, Middlesex about 1871 and a sister Sylvia Selina Bennett born in Highgate, Middlesex in about 1874.
 * Bennett  entered University College School, which had been founded in Gower Street in 1830 as part of University College, London, in 1883.
 * This was an outstanding school which by the time Bennett studied there was within University College itself.
 * Bennett had the distinction of being Senior Wrangler in Mathematical Tripos of 1890 but he did not come top in the examinations; Philippa Fawcett was the best student.